degeusio/demo-recipe-app/readme.md

 - Authentication & Authorization
 Using simple base64 authentication for now.
 We can think of other forms of login later, e.g. using JWTs obtained from Authorization Service using OAuth2/OIDC.

+- transaction management
+  given we operate on a database and the app is intended for production, we have to account for transaction management.
+If not, we are simply using transaction management as default provided by the framework.
+For this app, we use a very simple and consistent approach:
+    - web layer: no transactional boundary
+    - service layer: create or reuse an existing boundary
+    - persistence (repository) layer: must always participate in an existing transactional boundary. this approach is implemented using Spring Frameworks declarative @Transactional support.

 - database
   - least privilege principle is applied through the creation of a specific, low privilege app user